Large-scale real-time signal processing in physics experiments: The ALICE TPC FPGA pipeline: The upgraded ALICE TPC

 \subsection{Readout modes}

 Although the data stream from \gls{FEE} to the \glspl{CRU} is inherently continuous, the \gls{CRU} supports two distinct modes for forwarding data to the \glspl{FLP}.
 In \textit{continuous readout mode}, all data are transmitted to the \gls{FLP}, with triggers embedded as metadata for reference during downstream processing.
 In \textit{triggered readout mode}, data are transmitted to the \gls{FLP} only for predefined time windows, and only in response to valid triggers.
+Physics data taking with collisions is done in continuous readout mode, while calibration runs, e.g. to deterime pedestal values and noise, are done in triggered readout mode.